Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

 It is weeks before the upcoming city election.
 There are four council seats on the ballot.
 I am interested in his take on one candidate, in particular, Eritha Akile Cainion.

 “I have not sat down and talked to her about her campaign or her views.”
 He starts off with caution.

-On the importance of building rapport with people who may have views and opinions that differ from our own, he views it as a necessity.
+On the importance of building rapport with people who may have views and opinions that differ from ours, he views it as necessary.